Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

-We conduct experiments on three publicly available benchmark datasets, including Adult \cite{asuncion2007uci}, Credit Defaulter \cite{dong2021edits} and Animate$\footnote{https://www.kaggle.com/marlesson/myanimelist-dataset-animes-profiles-reviews}$.
-The statistics of datasets are summarized in Appendix. \begin{itemize}[leftmargin=*] \item \textbf{Adult:} This dataset contains records of personal yearly income.
-The task is to predict whether the yearly salary is over or under \$50 and the sensitive attribute is gender.
+\begin{itemize}[leftmargin=*] \item \textbf{Adult:} This dataset contains records of personal yearly income.
+The task is to predict whether the yearly salary is over or under \$50,000 and the sensitive attribute is gender.
 It has 12 features.
-We use age, relation, and marital status as relevant features $X^r$ and the rest as non-relevant features. \item \textbf{Credit Defaulter:} In the Credit Defaulter dataset, each data sample is a person which has 14 features about their personal information.
+We use age, relation, and marital status as relevant features $\mathbf{X}^r$ and the rest as irrelevant features. \item \textbf{Credit Defaulter:} In this dataset, each data sample is a person which has 14 features about their personal information.
 In addition, two samples are connected based on the similarity of their purchase and payment records, which forms a graph.
 The sensitive attribute of this dataset is age and the task is to classify whether a user is married.
-Each person's connectivity is treated as relevant features $X^r$ because it is relevant to age, i.e., two persons of similar age are more likely to be connected and have similar connectivity. \item \textbf{Animate:} This dataset includes records of users' reviews and their personal profiles.
+Each person's connectivity is treated as relevant features $\mathbf{X}^r$ because it is relevant to age, i.e., two persons of similar age are more likely to be connected and have similar connectivity or common friends. \item \textbf{Animate:} This dataset includes records of users' reviews and their profiles.
 The task is to predict whether the average ranking of users' favorite movies is in the top 400 and the sensitive attribute is whether the average scores the users give to their favorite movies are above 8.
-Note that the ranking of movies is evaluated from website Animate based on their popularity and rating scores.
-We treat the text review from users as relevant features $X^r$ and their personal attributes as irrelevant features.
-Text reviews are also important relevant features because reviews can represent people's attitudes to the movie, i.e. whether to give this movie a higher score and also their occupations, age or other sensitive information. \end{itemize}
+Note that the ranking of movies is evaluated from the website Animate based on their popularity and rating scores.
+We treat the text review from users as relevant features $\mathbf{X}^r$ and their attributes as irrelevant features.
+Text reviews are treated as relevant features because reviews can (i) reflect people's attitudes towards the movie, i.e. whether to give this movie a higher score; and (ii) indicate their occupations, age, or other sensitive information. \end{itemize}

-For Adult and Animate, We make the train:eval:test split ratio as 5 : 2.5 : 2.5.
-For Credit Defaulter, following \cite{dong2021edits}, we select 2000 nodes as the training set, 25\% for validation, 25\% for testing.
+The key statistics of the datasets are summarized in Table~\ref{Dataset}, which includes the number of features for each dataset, the number of class labels, the formats of their relevant features and the number of data samples.
+Note that the Personal Attributes of Adult represent the feature vectors that can represent the characteristics of people.
+For Adult and Animate, we make the train:val:test split ratio as 5 : 2.5 : 2.5.
+For Credit Defaulter, following~\cite{dong2021edits}, we select 2000 nodes as the training set, 25\% for validation and 25\% for testing.
+Each experiment is conducted 3 times and the averaged performance will be reported.